jessecaunter/python-level-0/README.md

 Prints a message to each person in a list, inviting them for dinner.
 One of the people in the guest list can't make it, so they are replaced with someone else.
 A second set of invitation messages is then printed.

 ## 16. More guests
 Prints a message to each person in a list, inviting them for dinner.
 Three more guests added to the list via insert() and append() methods.
 A second set of invitation messages is then printed.
+A message is then printed which indicates how many people have been invited.

 ## 17. Shrinking guest list
 Starts with code from previous program, but then a number of people are removed from the list using pop() and del.